 - Cut the stalk six inches above the ground

-- Dry and cure the buds- a slow drying process is the best
+- Dry and cure the buds — a slow drying process is best

-- Remove the leaves and stems, leaving only the wanted sinsemilla bud
+- Remove the leaves and stems, leaving only the desired sinsemilla buds

-- You need to open the jars a few times a day
+- Open the jars a few times a day to let the buds breathe

 The Biology Behind Sinsemilla